cldwalker/vimdb/README.md

 Since vimdb stores vim items as array of hashes, you can use these within commands for whatever purpose.

-To illustrate creating a command, let's create a command that lists the first given number of vim commands.
+To illustrate creating a command, let's create one that lists the first given number of vim commands.
 In your ~/.vimdbrc:

 ```ruby